 The confluence with San Luis Obispo Creek (SLO Creek) creates a hydraulic boundary for East Fork with varying tailwater conditions dependent on the stage of SLO Creek.
-A sensitivity analysis was performed to determine how conditions at the confluence may impact flooding upstream on East Fork.
-Figure 15 shows the extent where a static 100-year tailwater on SLO Creek would increase water surface elevations from 100-year flows on East Fork.
+A sensitivity analysis was performed using the near-term scenario to determine how conditions at the confluence may impact flooding upstream on East Fork.

+Figure 14 shows the extent where a static 100-year tailwater at 91-feet NAVD on SLO Creek would increase water surface elevations from 100-year flows on East Fork.
 These results demonstrate that increased water surface elevations on East Fork from any backwater effects from SLO Creek are isolated to the stream reach below the confluence of East Fork and Tank Farm Creeks.

 Flooding on SLO Creek does not impact the Buckley Road area.
 During the course of this study, FEMA informed the County in discussions of a separate modeling effort of SLO Creek that their analysis reached the same conclusion.